GoogleCloudPlatform/functions-framework-cpp/google/cloud/functions/quickstart/README.md

 .build/quickstart --port 8080
 ```

 Test this program using `curl`.
-In a separate shell run:
+In a separate terminal window run:

 ```shell
 curl http://localhost:8080